Buloburde

 Buloburde, also spelled Buloburti or Bulobarde, is a city in Somalia's central Hiran region.

 Overview

-Buloburde is situated along the Shabelle River, near Jalalaqsi.
+Buloburde is situated along the Shabelle River.
 It is the center of the Buloburde District.

 In March 2014, Somali Armed Forces, assisted by AMISOM troops, captured the town from Al-Shabaab.
 The offensive was part of an intensified military operation by the allied forces to remove the insurgent group from the remaining areas in southern Somalia under its control.

 Demographics

 Buloburde has a population of around 20,500.
 The broader Buloburde District has a population of 210,120.